Siege of Gana: Siege

-Archaeological excavations have uncovered a fortress in the Jahna river valley near Stauchitz that may be identified with the Gana site.
+Archaeological excavations in the 1990s and 2003, have uncovered a fortress in the Jahna river valley near Hof/Stauchitz that may be identified with the Gana site.
 The fort had walls 15 meters thick at their foundation and with a height of 6 meters.
 It was enclosed by a 15-meter wide and 5-meter tall ditch.
 The circuit of the walls was 700 meters long and the fort encompassed an area of 4 hectares, not including a possible outer fort.

 Filling in a 200-meter section of the ditch was necessary for Henry's men to storm the walls, a process that would have required the excavation of 15,000 tons of earth with at least 50,000 man-hours of work.
 The earth then needed to be transported and unloaded on the ditch using wagons.
 At least 750 carts and 30,000 wagon-loads of earth would have been needed, requiring another 60,000 man-hours of loading, transport and unloading.
 With only 8 hours of daylight in the winter, it would have taken 1,000 men two weeks to accomplish the task.

 Once Gana was stormed at the end of the 20-day siege, Henry gave the order for his men to kill all the defenders and enslave the young boys and girls to his milites professional soldiers.
 Given the ferocity of the German conquest, it is likely they had sustained heavy losses in the assault.
 Bachrach estimates more than 1,000 Germans killed or wounded, based on a mathematical siege attack model for the Brandenburg fortification.